howard-stearns/million/README.md

 ### Results

-One of the use cases is be able to complete, e.g., an Ethereum rollup within a block, which is 12 seconds.
-Here we simulate the rollup using 10,000 partitions.

-The Croquet infrastructure easily allows 100 participants per session, so we select a fanout of 100.
-So, we can achieve our 10k rollup with two levels or "folds": 100 partitions in the first level, of 100 partitions each.

-I can run 100 bots on my old Mac-Intel laptop.
-With these and a browser, I can do the rollup in the required time as follows:

-- Pre-assign one bot for each of the 100 first-level partition.
-- The operations within each fold include
+It works!

+There are two target cases that have been successfully executed, based around using a browser, 100 NodeJS bots (as my Mac-Intel laptop can handle that), and a fanout of 100 (which the network can handle):

-  - the preparation of the 100 inputs,
+- 1 million partitions = three levels of 100 * 100 * 100
-  - each of the 100 individual "computations", and
-  - the collection of the these 100 results into a combined answer.
+- 10k partitions = two levels of 100 * 100, to be completed within 12 seconds, which is the Ethereum block time.
+(A use case for this is to do blockchain rollups.)

+A browser or bot can connect to the root session of the computation, to get assigned one of the 100 first-level partitions.
+This automatic assignment in the parent is fine when browser are connecting at random times.
+However, in both of my cases, I avoid flooding the root node at the beginning and end of the computation, by specifically assigning each bot to one of the first level partitions, and reporting its results to a designated "observer" bot that stays connected to the root session.

+At each level, the pluggable computation takes an "artificial delay" parameter, which specifies how long to take in simulating the division into 100 partitions, in computing each of the 100 partitions in turn, and in combining the 100 results:

+- For the 1M partition case, I set that aritifical delay to zero, for the maxium message frequency load.
+There were a lot of disconnections, but because the system keeps track of its progress and subproblem results in the Croquet cloud, it is trivial to restart.
+The accomplishment here is that the 1M partitions were computed correctly with bots contstantly connecting, finishing or failing, and then reconnecting.
-Each of these is quite trivial in this demo, and is simulated by including a Javascript "wait" of a specified time.
-With only the 100 bots for all 10k partitions, I can reliably keep to the time limit with a delay of up to around 75 ms. E.g., a bot operating on one fold will be 75 * 102 ms > 7.5 seconds of computation.
-The rest of the time is network round-tripping (for each step of computation) and overhead.
+- For the 10k Ethereum case, the artificial delay was set to 75 ms. E.g., a bot operating on one fold will take 102 * 75 ms > 7.6 seconds of computation.
+The rest of the time is network round-tripping (for each of the 102 steps	 of computation) and overhead (including laptop context switching between my bots).

+The [demo](https://howard-stearns.github.io/million/) is the actual code used, but it is specifically designed to operate these two cases.
+It is **not** a general-purpose self-guided exploration.